dishibhatt05/python/pointsss!!!.md

 commments in python
-  use ctrl + \mto comment and un comment the code directly escape sequence as normal text print("line a \n line b")
+  use ctrl + \m to comment and un comment the code directly escape sequence as normal text print("line a \n line b")
 \n work as new line